TritonDataCenter/rfd/rfd/0078/README.md

 guarantee reliable results for all `findobjects` requests, and solving issue #1 would solve all of them.

-In other words, in order to serve a `findobjects` request reliably, indexes need to be present and ready to use (i.e reindexed) for every field used in the search filter.
+In other words, in order to serve a `findobjects` request reliably, __indexes need to be present and ready to use (i.e reindexed) for every field used in the search filter__.

-This information is present in moray's bucket cache for every bucket in two different properties: `index` and `reindex_active`.
-If a `findobjects` request uses a field that is either:

-1. not present in the `index` array
-2. present in the `reindex_active` array

-it results in an `NotIndexedError`.
+The solution proposed in this document is that if a `findobjects` request uses at least one field for which an index is not usable, and if its `options` parameter sets its `requireIndexes` property to `true`, it results in an `NotIndexedError`.

 This change would solve the problematic use case presented in that document, where a user of moray needs to add new indexes to an existing moray bucket and use them from a Triton core service.

 In that case, the only new requirement after opting-in into this new interface would be to handle errors returned by `findobjects` requests until the reindexing process is complete.

 `findobjects` requests using newly added indexes will fail for a period of time that is at best equivalent to the duration of the reindexing process, and at worse to the duration of the reindexing process plus the bucket cache's eviction delay (currently set to 5 minutes).

+### Implementation details

+The goal is to allow moray clients to be able to opt into the mode where `findObjects` requests respond with an error if the moray service that handles them cannot guarantee that all fields included in the search filter represent index that can be used.

+#### Introduction of a "metadata" message in the moray protocol

+However, since moray servers do not respond with an error when unhandled parameters are sent with a given request, it is not possible to rely on servers that haven't been upgraded to support handling the `requireIndexes: true` parameter to respond with errors.

+To handle the case of moray servers not supporting this new parameter, the protocol of the communication between moray clients and servers will need to be changed if the `requireIndexes` option is set to true.

+When the `requireIndexes` parameter is set, the first `data` event received by moray clients will be considered to be a `metadata` record.
+A metadata record is a record that has a property named `_handledOptions`.
+The value of this property will be an array of strings containing the name of all options passed to the `findObjects` requests that were handled by the server.

+Including the `requireIndexes` option, these options names are:

+* `req_id`
+* `limit`
+* `offset`
+* `sort`
+* `requireIndexes`

+If the first `'data'` event received by the moray client is not a metadata record, and if the `requireIndexes` option is set to true, the client will emit an `error` event on the request.

+If the `requireIndexes` option is not set to true, the moray client will not enforce the presence of a metadata record.

+#### Changes to the node-moray client's API

+node-moray's API will be changed so that:

+1. a `requireIndexes` option can be passed to `findObjects` requests

+2. a new error event will be emitted in the case this `requireIndexes` option is set to true and the first `data` event emitted for the response does not contain the value `requireIndexes` in the event's `_handledOptions` property.

+In order to make it both convenient for new programs using the moray client that want to opt-in into that behavior, and for existing programs who want to opt-in into that behavior _per request_, both the node-moray's constructor API and the `findObjects` method's API will be changed.

+##### Changes to the Moray constructor

+A new `requireIndexes` property on the `options` parameter will be handled.
+When the value of this property is set to `true`, _all_ `findObjects` requests performed via this client will be considered to require indexes, or they will emit an `'error'` event.

+This method of opting into the proposed solution will be recommended for any new program that can rely on the presence of the server-side support.

+##### Changes to the findObjects method

+The `findobjects` method will accept an additional `requireIndexes` property on its `options` parameter.
+When the value of this property is set to `true`, _only this specific_ `findObjects` request will be considered to require indexes, or it will emit an `'error'` event.

+This method of opting into the proposed solution will be recommended for any new program that __cannot_ rely on the presence of the server-side support.

+#### Changes to the moray server

+##### Handling of the findObjects' requireIndexes option

+The moray server will support a new option for `findObjects` requests named `requireIndexes`.
+When the value of this option is `true`, the server will check that none of the fields used in the search filter:

+1. is present in the bucket's `reindex_active` array
+2. is not present in the bucket's `index` array

+Otherwise, it will respond with a `NotIndexedError` error.

+##### Sending an additional metadata record for each findObjects response

+For every `findObjects` request, regardless of whether the `requireIndexes` option is present/set to `true`, a new `metadata` record will be sent as the first `data` record of the response.

+This record will have only one property named `_handledOptions`, and will include all the `findObjects` options that were handled by the server.

+These options names are:

+* `req_id`
+* `limit`
+* `offset`
+* `sort`
+* `requireIndexes`

+##### Performance impact

+Even though this needs to be measured, the performance impact of the proposed changes could be negligible, as it would require to:

+1. perform at most two additional array items lookups in JavaScript to check that no unusable index is being used

+2. send one additional metadata record as part of the response

+It might actually improve the performance of `findobjects` requests using the `requireIndexes` mode, as in this mode the additional filtering applied at the application level should not be needed, since we'd be sure that all filtering was done at the database engine's level.

-#### Backward compatibility
+### Backward compatibility

 In addition to solving the use cases described in this document, opting-in by setting this new flag would be recommended for any use case as it would return identical results at worse, and more correct results at best.

-However, because current code relies on the current erroneous behavior, it is important to provide a backward compatible interface.
+However, because some code relies on the current erroneous behavior, it is important to provide a backward compatible interface.
 Thus, this solution should be opt-in, and clients that want to switch to the strict behavior would need to pass the `requireIndexes` option and set it to `true`: